Nezumi no Sumō

 Nezumi no Sumō (ねずみのすもう or ねずみの相撲) is a Japanese folk tale.
 It tells the story of an old man and his wife who help out some mice who engage in sumo.
-As a reward, one of the mice gives them enough gold on which to live for the rest of their lives.
+As a reward, one of the mice gives them enough gold to live out their lives.

-Studio Ghibli released a 13-minute short film in 2010 titled Chūzumō based on this folk tale.
+Many individual books and story collections have included this story.
+Nezumi no Sumō was animated as episode 42 of Manga Nihon Mukashi Banashi in 1976 on MBS.
+Studio Ghibli released a 13-minute short film in 2010 titled A Sumo Wrestler's Tail based on this folk tale.
 The film shows at the Ghibli Museum in Mitaka.

 Story

 The story focuses on an old couple living at the base of a mountain.
 One day, the old man heads up the mountain in order to cut some firewood.
 While performing this task, he hears a chorus of strange voices chanting.
 Thinking this is mysterious, the old man follows the chant through the thicket until he comes to the middle of the woods, where - in the middle of a clearing - a sumo ring has been set up.
 In this ring, a slender mouse and a much larger mouse are locked in a sumo match.
 The old man, fascinated, watches the match intently, and he suddenly realises that the slender mouse is one which lives in his house, while the fatter mouse lives in the house of a local rich man.
 He cheers the slender mouse on, but due to its weakness and small stature it is quickly flung out of the ring by the larger mouse, much to the man's dismay.

 Returning home after the match, the old man tearfully tells his wife of the sumo match, lamenting the fact that he has no delicious food to offer to the mouse in order to build its strength.
 His wife, touched by the story, decides that the two together would take the rice they had saved for New Year and make some rice cakes for the mouse.
 They leave the rice cakes on a shelf for the mouse to find, and come morning find they have been taken.
 The old couple are satisfied by this, confident that the rice cakes will have added to the mouse's power.